kopacm/Tableau-Sales-Project/README.md

 ## **Project Overview**

-This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.
+Building two dashboards based on given specifications using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.

 ## **Objective**

 Learn Dashboard Design process in Tableau by using specific framework.
 $${\color{orange}**This project was only created for design purpose not for presenting project**}$$
-<code style="color : lightskyblue">**This project was only created for design purpose not for presenting project**</code>
+<code style="color : lightskyblue">**This project was only created for purpose of designing dashboard not for presenting finding**</code>

 ## **User Requirements**